prestodb/presto/presto-docs/src/main/sphinx/functions/datetime.rst

 ``TIMEZONE_MINUTE`` :func:`timezone_minute`
 =================== ===========

-The types supported by the ``extract`` fuction vary depending on the field to be extracted.
+The types supported by the ``extract`` function vary depending on the field to be extracted.
 Most fields support all date and time types.

 .. function:: extract(field FROM x) -> bigint